South Shaganappi Study

 - striking an appropriate balance between community and transportation network needs.

 CAG members were appointed by the project team to ensure representativeness of the various communities and interests affected by the study.
-They will meet three to four times throughout the study.

 How long before construction happens?